Serving families throughout the Greater Des Moines area

 In Iowa, there is no presumption of joint custody.
 Instead, parents must petition the court for joint physical care.
 Judges then make custody and visitation determinations based on the best interests of the child.

 When children are born outside of marriage, additional steps must be taken to establish paternity before fathers have custody rights to their children.
-At The Law Offices of Mark R. Hinshaw, our child custody lawyers in Des Moines, Iowa help fathers establish their paternal rights.
+At The Law Offices of Mark R. Hinshaw, our family lawyers in Des Moines, Iowa help fathers establish their paternal rights.

-Parenting plans are often used to determine custody and visitation schedules.
-Parenting plans are complex documents.
-While they must clearly dictate how parenting time is shared, transportation schedules, how school events will be attended and where children will spend weekends and holidays, they must be flexible enough to accommodate the realities of life.
+Parenting plans are often complex documents used to determine custody and visitation schedules.
+While they must clearly dictate how parenting time is shared, transportation schedules, how school events will be attended, and where children will spend weekends and holidays, they must be flexible enough to accommodate the realities of life.

 A child in Iowa does not have the final say on which parent they want to live with in Iowa.
 If the child is under the age of 18, then the courts will make the ultimate decision on which parent has custody of the child.
 However, if the judge believes the child is mature enough and has not been manipulated by the parents or relatives, the child’s preference might be considered when determining the custody order.